ever-co/ever-gauzy/packages/contracts/README.md

 # `@gauzy/contracts`

-Common contracts used internally in different Gauzy API and UI packages.
+Common contracts used internally in different i4net API and UI packages.

 ## Usage